 Amir Meets Crown Prince Of Jordan

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani met on Wednesday in his office at Lusail Palace, with HRH Crown Prince of the Hashemite Kingdom of Jordan Prince Al Hussein bin Abdullah II, along with the accompanying delegation, on the occasion of his visit to the country.
+(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani met Wednesday in his office at Lusail Palace, with Crown Prince of the Hashemite Kingdom of Jordan Prince Al Hussein bin Abdullah II, along with the accompanying delegation, on the occasion of his visit to the country.

-For his part, HH the Amir entrusted HRH the Jordanian Crown Prince with his greetings to his brother, HM the King of Jordan, expressing his thanks and appreciation to His Majesty for his sincere fraternal sentiments and the support of the Hashemite Kingdom of Jordan for the State of Qatar, wishing continued success and prosperity to His Majesty and the Jordanian people.
+For his part, HH the Amir entrusted the Jordanian Crown Prince with his greetings to his brother, the King of Jordan, expressing his thanks and appreciation for his sincere fraternal sentiments and the support of the Hashemite Kingdom of Jordan for the State of Qatar, wishing continued success and prosperity to Him and the Jordanian people.

 During the meeting, they discussed the bilateral relations between the two brotherly countries and ways to support and develop them, in addition to exchanging views on the most prominent regional and international developments.